headwaymaps/headway/BUILD.md

 ## Install Earthly

-Headway processes data and builds its Docker images using Earthly.
-Visit [earthly.dev](https://earthly.dev/) for information about Earthly, and documentation on how to install it.
+Headway processes data and builds its containers for hosting using Earthly.
+Earthly is a build system (like a Makefile) for orchestrating a bunch of depdendent docker containers.

+Instructions for installing the cloud-free version of earthly can be found here: https://earthly.dev/get-earthly

+⚠️ The earthly company has a cloud product that they will try to upsell you, but **you do not need to create an account** or use their cloud product to build Headway.
+I only ever use their account-free local client and recommend you start there as well.

 ## Supported Build Methods